-All JD students must complete a minimum of 50 hours of pro-bono work in order to graduate.
+All JD students graduating in 2018 and 2019 must complete a minimum of 40 hours of pro-bono work in order to graduate.

 To qualify, students’ work must be unpaid, under the supervision of a licensed attorney, at a placement or project providing or enabling direct delivery of supervised legal services without expectation of compensation from the client other than reimbursement of expenses.

 To meet this requirement, the pro-bono work must be provided to

 - Persons of limited means as defined by Business & Professions Code section 6213(d) in California, or by the interest on lawyers trust account program in another United States jurisdiction;

 - Charitable, religious, civic, community, governmental and educational organizations in matters that are designed primarily to address the needs of persons of limited means; or

 - Individuals, groups or organizations seeking to secure or protect civil rights, civil liberties or public rights, or charitable, religious, civic, community, governmental and educational organizations in matters in furtherance of their organizational purposes, where the payment of standard legal fees would significantly deplete the organization’s economic resources or would be otherwise inappropriate.